nitrologic/skid30/skidtool/readme.md

 The amiga16 class in machine.h decodes library bits and maps a skeleton of their API to native implementations.

 The acidmicro acidexec and aciddos classes in skidkick.h provide native implementation.

+### Items of interest

+rawDoFmt exec.library -522

+The ACID 500 generates and runs additional 68000 instructions to keep things optimal.